Conservation Land Stewards

 - And organizing and conducting volunteer work days.

-In addition to the weekly living stipend, LRCC-LRCT members are provided group housing in the heart of the Lakes Region near the White Mountains, lakes and rivers that make this region so beautiful and unique.
+In addition to the weekly living stipend, Conservation Land Stewards are provided group housing at the Mead Base Conservation Center in the heart of the Lakes Region near the White Mountains, lakes and rivers that make this region so beautiful and unique.

 LRCT’s LRCC service members are engaged in a vigorous five-month program, during which they will maintain miles of trails, work on property management projects such as bridge and kiosk construction, update property boundary markings and signage, monitor conservation easements, remove invasive plants, and assist with property-related research and recordkeeping projects.
 In addition, they will serve as island and property hosts at LRCT’s conserved lands and lead guided excursions and other educational and outreach activities.

 The LRCC program is based at the Squam Lakes Association, with additional host sites at LRCT and the Squam Lakes Conservation Society.
 Service members receive a living allowance through the national service program and will receive the Segal AmeriCorps Education Award upon successful completion of this service term.
 LRCT is very grateful for theAmeriCorps service members’ valuable contributions to our work.
 Check the LRCT website and our next newsletter for updates on their progress and accomplishments.

 My name’s Katie and I’m from Lowell, MA and I graduated last May with a BS in Wildlife Multimedia Journalism.
 I love exploring and being outside in the natural beauty of the world.
 While I’m enjoying the outdoors, I document what I see through photography and videography, and I update my online blog with all my findings.
 I am thrilled to be a part of a group that is helping protect what I love.